FallenChromium/Acer-Swift3-2018-hackintosh/README.md

 Once the update is done, go in your BIOS setup.
 For my model, I must press F2 at boot.
 Press F9 to reset default settings.
 Enable "F12 Boot Menu" in Main tab.
 Set Supervisor Password in Security tab.
 Disable "Secure Boot" in Boot tab.
 Save changes.

-## 2. Clover EFI bootloader installation
+## 2. OpenCore EFI bootloader installation

-Install Clover
+Install OpenCore (the easy way)

+- mount the EFI partition you need, for example on macOS it is `sudo mkdir /Volumes/*mountpointname*` (for example `sudo mkdir /Volumes/EFI`) and after that `sudo mount -t msdos /dev/diskXsY /Volumes/*mountpointname*` (in my case sudo `mount -t msdos /dev/disk0s1 /Volumes/EFI` if I want to mount SSD's first partition)
-- Choose the drive you need as destination
+- Copy the EFI folder from [latest releases archive](https://github.com/FallenChromium/Acer-Swift3-2018-hackintosh/releases) to your drive
-- Select the following in the customize installation
-    - Install for UEFI booting only
-    - Install Clover in the ESP
-    - Drivers64UEFI/AptioMemoryFix-64
-    - Check that ApfsDriverLoader is going to be installed too
-- Click Install
+- Done!

 ## 3. Installation guide
 - Create an installation USB drive with any convenient method (BDU\UniBeast\createinstallmedia\restore HFS file\etc.)
-- Install Clover on the USB drive (as shown above)
+- Install OpenCore on the USB drive (as shown above).
+In case of UniBeast or BDU you might want to delete everything on USB EFI partition before installing
-- Replace EFI/CLOVER folder on your USB's EFI partition with CLOVER folder from my repository
 - Shutdown the laptop
 - You must press F12 for this Acer laptop at boot to select USB flash drive.
+(Check if boot menu is enabled in BIOS, you can go to bios by pressing F2 on boot)
 - Maybe you wouldn't be able to use trackpad on installation and for several boot cycles, it's normal, just get a USB mouse to use it.
 If the installed system wouldn't have trackpad do this in terminal: `sudo kextcache -i /`
 - Boot from USB again, choose your SSD boot option now.
-System may reboot several times, it's fine, always boot with USB until you'll install clover on your SSD.
+System may reboot several times, it's fine, always boot with USB until you'll install OpenCore on your SSD.
 - That's pretty much it!
-Install Clover on your laptop, replace with my folder for kexts, SSDT and themes (feel free to DIY it, I'm just describing the easy way).
+Install latest release of this repository on your laptop (feel free to DIY it, I'm just describing the easy way).

 **Allow apps downloaded from Anywhere and other useful configurations**